Hekcet/Hekcet.github.io/index.md

 ---
 layout: default
-title: LightSpeed Contact
+title: Hekcet\Aidynn
 ---

 ## About
-LightSpeed is a lightweight Jekyll theme designed to be privacy-friendly (~~no~~ _very little_ JavaScript), fast, and excellent at delivering content.
+LightSpeed is a lightweight Jekyll theme designed to be privacy-friendly (~~no~~ _very little_ JavaScript), fast, and excellent at delivering content.asd

 ## About, Further
 This second section demonstrates spacing.
 CSS is kept to a minimum with minor styling